-I try to have all of my posts finished at least a week before they’re due to go up.
-Although I’m not perfect, and sometimes they’re only ready a day or two early.
+I try to have all of my posts finished at least a few days before they’re due to go up.
+Although I’m not perfect, and sometimes they’re only ready a day early.
 However, if you get really good at it, you can schedule your posts 2 weeks or even a month in advance!

 To help you stay organized, an editorial calendar will be a HUGE help in planning everything out and knowing what post is going up when.
 On WordPress, you can install the Editorial Calendar plug-in and then it’s as easy as popping your blog post drafts into a slot on their little virtual calendar.

-Or if old-school is more your thing (me too!), do a Google search for “November 2016 Calendar” (or whatever month/year it is), print one off, and then fill it in by hand.
-Just make sure you use pencil, because trust me, your plan will change a lot!
+Or if old-school is more your thing (me too!), do a Google search for “month/year calendar”, print one off, and then fill it in by hand.
+Just make sure you use a pencil, because trust me, your plan will probably change a lot!